 If the stream_id is -1, this frame is assumed as request (i.e., request HEADERS frame which opens new stream).
 In this case, the assigned stream ID will be returned.
 Otherwise, specify stream ID in stream_id.

-The pri_spec is priority specification of this request.
+The pri_spec is a deprecated priority specification of this request.

 NULLmeans the default priority (see

 nghttp2_priority_spec_init().
 If pri_spec is not

 NULL, this function will copy its data members.
 In the future release after the end of 2024, this function will ignore pri_spec and behave as if